FrankSzendzielarz/AlgorandVisualStudio/README.md

 *DISCLAIMER: DO NOT USE THIS VERSION FOR PRODUCTION CODE.
 WE ARE NOT LIABLE FOR ANYTHING.*

+## UPDATE (November 2022)

+The latest version at 1.4 now includes the following changes.
+Documentation will be updated shortly to reflect the below.
+- A new template allowing direct use of the Sandbox without having to manipulate private keys.
+Just create the project, start the sandbox and it's ready to go.
+- Support for floating point decimal.
+The ``decimal``type can now be used.
+(The generated TEAL is quite expensive.)
+Conversion from integer types are permitted and conversion from decimal to ulong.
+- Integer ``Pow`` and ``Sqrt`` are now added.
+- IDE support for generating smart contract *references* for contract to contract calls.
+- Support for accessing contract state through contract *references*.
+- A prototype version of a new ``App.json`` is available, where export to and code generation of proxies/references from a json representation of the app is now supported by the IDE.
+This ``app.json`` format is under development and will eventually work fully with the Beaker project.

 ## Documentation Structure

 - Contract Development